 Outdoor Chair: Outback Explorer Deluxe High Chair

-The cabin of the campervan isn’t just for driving — it quickly becomes part of your living space when you’re travelling full-time.
-A few simple campervan cabin upgrades can make a huge difference to comfort on the road.
-Block-out window covers provide privacy and temperature control, swivel seats create extra seating inside the van, and an upgraded sound system makes those long drives across Australia far more enjoyable.
+The front cabin of a campervan isn’t just for driving — when you’re living on the road full-time, it quickly becomes part of your everyday living space.
+A few simple campervan cabin upgrades can make a huge difference to comfort, convenience, and the overall driving experience.

 Block Out Blinds: Fiat Ducato Window Cover Kit